w4bo/AA2425-unibo-mldm/slides/07-fairness.md

 # Fair division

-Distributing resources in way that each perceives the division as fair
+Distributing resources in a way that each perceives the division as fair

 - Some things are indivisible